- Free domestic travel insurance

 - TRANSIT ACCIDENT INSURANCE

-- Bonus Points 150,000 bonus Reward Points with your new ANZ Rewards Black150,000 bonus Reward Points with your new ANZ Rewards Black when you spend $4,000 on eligible purchases in the first 3 months from approval.
+- Bonus Points 150,000 bonus Reward Points with your new ANZ Rewards Black when you spend $4,000 on eligible purchases in the first 3 months from approval150,000 bonus Reward Points with your new ANZ Rewards Black when you spend $4,000 on eligible purchases in the first 3 months from approval.

 New card.
 T&Cs, spend & eligibility criteria, fees & charges apply (including annual fee currently $375)